cce-bigdataintro-1160/CEBD-1160-spring-2019/5-pythonadv.md

 * Use the Numpy library to manipulate n-dimensional arrays
 * Use the Pandas library to organize data in DataFrames and extract insights from it
 * Use the Matplotlib library to generate simple plots from Datasets
-* After leaning all of those utilities, we'll put this in practice by starting the creation of our final project using the chosen dataset
+* After learning all of those utilities, we'll put this in practice by continuing the creation of our final project using the chosen dataset

 ##### What is pseudocode
 * [Pseudocode in Wikipedia](https://en.wikipedia.org/wiki/Pseudocode): Article describing Pseudocode and what's it used for
-* it's nothing more than expressing your objectives in a speech-like language before you start coding, omiting complex details that would otherwise clutter your line of thought
+* it's nothing more than expressing your objectives in a speech-like language before you start coding, avoiding complex details that would otherwise clutter your line of thought
 * helps to focus on initial objectives when you lose track due to technical dificulties
 * can be written in a way that it resembles the programming language, to facilitate implementation
-* helps us identify simple challenges that can be hard to foresee
+* can be perfected to find problems that would be otherwise difficult to see

 1. Write pseudocode for a program that reads the titanic file and saves two other files one for the male passengers and another for the female passengers